-· · · · · · · · · · · · · · · · · · · EP1.
+• EP1.
 Support analyses of a range of grade-level MP1.
 Make sense of problems and persevere in SP4.
 Analyze and interpret data. complex texts with evidence. solving them.
 SP6.
 Construct explanations and design solutions.
 EP5.
-Build upon the ideas of others and articulate his MP6.
+Build upon the ideas of others and articulate their MP6.
 Attend to precision.
 SP8.
-Obtain, evaluate, and communicate information. or her own ideas when working collaboratively. ·
+Obtain, evaluate, and communicate information. own ideas when working collaboratively.

 - W.6.
-With some guidance and support from adults, use technology, including the Internet, to produce and publish writing as well as to interact and collaborate with others; demonstrate sufficient command of keyboarding skills to type a minimum of one page in a single sitting. - SL.1.
-Engage effectively in a range of collaborative discussions (one-on-one, in groups, and teacher-led) with diverse partners on grade 3 topics and texts, building on others' ideas and expressing their own clearly. - a.
+With some guidance and support from adults, use technology, including the Internet, to produce and publish writing as well as to interact and collaborate with others; demonstrate sufficient command of keyboarding skills to type a minimum of two pages in a single sitting. - SL.1.
+Engage effectively in a range of collaborative discussions (one-on-one, in groups, and teacher-led) with diverse partners on grade 5 topics and texts, building on others' ideas and expressing their own clearly. - a.
 Come to discussions prepared, having read or studied required material; explicitly draw on that preparation and other information known about the topic to explore ideas under discussion. - b.
-Follow agreed-upon rules for discussions (e.g., gaining the floor in respectful ways, listening to others with care, speaking one at a time about the topics and texts under discussion). - c.
-Ask questions to check understanding of information presented, stay on topic, and link their comments to the remarks of others. - d.
-Explain their own ideas and understanding in light of the discussion.
+Follow agreed-upon rules for discussions and carry out assigned roles. - c.
+Pose and respond to specific questions by making comments that contribute to the discussion and elaborate on the remarks of others. - d.
+Review the key ideas expressed and draw conclusions in light of information and knowledge gained from the discussions.

-By the end of each English language proficiency level, an English Language Learner can ELP.2-3.3.
-Level 1 Level 2 Level 3 Level 4 Level 5 An ELL can speak and write about grade- appropriate complex literary and informational texts and topics communicate simple information about familiar texts, topics, experiences, or events. deliver simple oral presentations compose written texts about familiar texts, topics, experiences, or events. deliver short oral presentations compose written narratives compose informational texts about familiar texts, deliver short oral presentations compose written narratives compose informational texts about a variety of texts, topics, experiences, or events. with some details,
+By the end of each English language proficiency level, an English Language Learner can ELP.4-5.3.
+Level 1 Level 2 Level 3 Level 4 Level 5 An ELL can speak and write about grade-appropriate complex literary and informational texts and topics • communicate simple information about familiar texts, topics, events, or objects in the environment. deliver short oral presentations compose written texts about familiar texts, topics, and experiences. including a few details, • deliver short oral presentations • compose written narratives or informational texts about familiar texts, topics, and experiences. including some details, including details and examples to develop a topic, • deliver oral presentations • compose written narrative or informational texts about a variety of texts, topics, and experiences.